How Long Does Suboxone Stay In Your System?

 If you or someone you know is looking for medication-assisted treatment, SAMHSA is an invaluable resource for substance abuse services and finding a buprenorphine provider near you.

-A provider will set up an individual with a Suboxone regimen, regular follow-up visits to check on progress, and outpatient therapy.
+A provider will set up an individual with a suboxone regimen, regular follow-up visits to check on progress and outpatient rehab.
 This regimen can help an individual greatly when starting on their road to recovery.

-Avenues Recovery offers medication assisted treatment in many of our locations.
+Avenues Recovery offers medication-assisted treatment in many of our locations.
 If you think this form of treatment may be right for you or for a loved one suffering from addiction, please contact our admissions team now.
+We offer a variety of treatment programs and resources that are geared to help you recover.
 We’re ready to help you find your way home.

 Back to top